chauvu183/ai-laden/README.md

 Quality Goals
 -------------

-* einer den verfügbaren Ressourcen angemessenen Codequalität
+* Code quality appropriate to the available resources
-* Umfangreiche, automatisierte Tests für Komponenten und APIs unter Verwendung von Mocks
+* Extensive, automated testing for components and APIs using mocks
-* Persistenz mit JPA und H2 für die Testing-Stage und Google Cloud SQL für die Production-Stage
+* Persistence using JPA and H2 for the testing stage and Google Cloud SQL for the production stage.
-* Continuous Deployment mittels Gitlab und Docker auf die Google Cloud Platform
+* Continuous deployment using Gitlab and Docker to the Google Cloud Platform.

 Stakeholders
 ------------